Skip to content

 What’s new?

 Not entirely new but certainly not that well known is the Skorpios III, which you can board for three-night cruises from Puerto Natales up to the Amala and El Brujo glaciers.
 The boat sails through stunning fjords to areas that only this vessel can access.
-Therefore, you can get up-close to impressive glaciers with only a handful of other travellers.
+Therefore, you can get up-close to impressive glaciers with only a handful of other travelers.

 Preferred experience